IBM/cp4ba-jam-in-a-box/docs/Business Automation Application/README.md

 ## Overview

-This is a low-code capability of IBM Cloud Pak for Business Automation that let's business users leverage services built by developers in other parts of the platform such as Workflow, Decisions & Content.
+This is a low-code capability of IBM Cloud Pak for Business Automation that lets business users leverage services built by developers in other parts of the platform such as Workflow, Decisions & Content.

 ## Labs